Teaching and Learning Approaches

 Both approaches allow for active learning opportunities through the use of practical experiences.

 It is important for children to acquire skills in Literacy.
 We offer the children a wide range of opportunities to express themselves clearly and effectively in both written and spoken language.
 Children are encouraged to develop a real enjoyment of fiction and non-fiction books, through regular use of a well stocked library and class book corners.
+We do not follow a set scheme so the children have access to a range of books but we do use The Big Read to help develop reading skills across the school.
 Children are encouraged to take books home and share them with parents.
 Paired reading opportunities and reading buddy systems are also in place.
+The children are taught phonics using the Letters and sounds scheme and Jolly Phonics, but other initiatives are used also like Collins Big Cat and Words and Pictures.

 Writing is encouraged from an early age and every effort is valued.
 The children begin with emergent writing.
 This is when they make marks and discuss what they have written.
 As they develop knowledge of letter sounds they are encouraged to sound out words phonetically.
 Children then go on to draft their work, refine it and use correct grammar, spelling and punctuation.
 We also teach children the importance of a neat and legible handwriting style and high quality presentation of their work.